 Monitoring and system controls

 I fitted a water gauge to tank No 2 because it’s balanced with tank No 1.
-The gauge is located at the base of the driver’s seat so it’s easy to check daily.
+With the gauge located at the base of the driver’s seat it’s easy to check daily.
 It’s not a completely accurate reading but gives a good approximation of available water.

 Read more: camper van electrical design